Advanced Endpoint Management

 A user can have the "activity_manager" or "activity_monitor" roles on a shared endpoint or a host endpoint.
 Having one of these two roles on a host endpoint implicitly gives the corresponding role on all hosted shared endpoints.

-With few exceptions, a user with the "activity_manager" role on a shared endpoint can not override a configuration change made by user with the "activity_manager" role on the host endpoint.
+With few exceptions, a user with the "activity_manager" role on a shared endpoint cannot override a configuration change made by a user with the "activity_manager" role on the host endpoint.
 Activity managers on host and shared endpoints have the following rules:

 -